neagle/nns-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---

+# Notes

+* For the "Contact Us" page, I now have it successfully creating submissions that can be viewed in Wix's dashboard, and I assume they're successfully being sent to the site owner email address.
+(Confirm with Jaclyn!)
+It doesn't seem like they're being surfaced in the site's unified Inbox, yet.
+I think the answer to that lies in "automations," but I'm wary about tinkering with something too much that's going to spam NNS folks with emails.
+This can be addressed later, after talking with Jaclyn about what she wants out of the Contact US form.
+(3-23-2025)